Skip to Main Content

 Online video comprises more than 80% of what people consume on the web.
 In this course students will learn about the production of online video by learning marketing techniques, studying viral video successes, and producing videos designed for online marketing.
 Students in this course should have access to their own smartphone that shoots video, or access to another similar device that shoots video.

-COM 3902 - Communication Issues Senior Seminar - 3 credits
+COM 3850 - Designing a Media and Communication Arts Project - 3 credits

 Fall and Spring Semesters